WolfRanok/WolfRanok.github.io/_posts/2024-9-19-wuhan-postgraduateEnglish.md

 ### Unit 7 Passage A : Our Picture of the Universe

+instead, create, significantly, on the other hand, as well as, either, balance, stronger, due to, eternal

 It is an interesting reflection on the general climate of thought before the twentieth century that no one had suggested that the universe was expanding or contracting.
 It was generally accepted that **(1)*<u>either</u>*** the universe had existed forever in an unchanging state, or that it had been **(2)*<u>created</u>*** at a finite time in the past more or less as we observe it today.
 In part this may have been **(3)*<u>due to</u>*** people’s tendency to believe in eternal truths, **(4)*<u>as well as</u>*** the comfort they found in the thought that even though they may grow old and die, the universe is **(5)*<u>eternal</u>*** and unchanging.

 Even those who realized that Newton’s theory of gravity showed that the universe could not be static did not think to suggest that it might be expanding. **(6)*<u>Instead</u>***, they attempted to modify the theory by making the gravitational force repulsive at very large distances.
 This did not **(7)*<u>significantly</u>*** affect their predictions of the motions of the planets, but it allowed an infinite distribution of stars to remain in equilibrium—with the attractive forces between nearby stars **(8)*<u>balanced</u>*** by the repulsive forces from those that were farther away.
 However, we now believe such an equilibrium would be unstable: If the stars in some region got only slightly nearer each other, the attractive forces between them would become **(9)*<u>stronger</u>*** and dominate over the repulsive forces so that the stars would continue to fall toward each other.**(10)*<u>On the other hand</u>***, if the stars got a bit farther away from each other, the repulsive forces would dominate and drive them farther apart.